Pulmonary Embolism

 With low probability V/Q and low clinical probability: 4% cahnce of PE

-Doppler compression ultrasound of legs is the most effective bedside test.
+Doppler compression ultrasound of legs is the most effective bedside test to assess for DVT.

 return to top